-We offer IMBA ICP Certified Rider Skills Clinics, (Basic and Advanced) as well as Trail Construction and Maintenance Classes.
+We offer Bike ICP Certified Rider Skills Clinics, (Basic and Advanced) as well as Trail Construction and Maintenance Classes.
 Check our calendar for dates and times.

 If you have any questions please feel free to reach out on our Facebook page.